heroku/force.js/README.md

 ## Connection Methods

-The following list of methods are available for an **nforce** connection object:
+The following list of methods are available for an **force** connection object:

 ### getAuthUri([opts])